dsymbol/decipher/README.md

 # Decipher 📺️</h1>

-Effortlessly add AI-generated transcription subtitles to your videos
+AI-generated transcription subtitles are a way to automatically add subtitles to your videos by using artificial intelligence to transcribe the audio from the video.
+This eliminates the need for manual transcription and can make your videos more accessible to a wider audience.
+Decipher uses [whisper](#what-is-whisper) to transcribe the audio taken from the video and create subtitles

-**What is whisper?**
+#### What is whisper?
 [Whisper](https://github.com/openai/whisper) is an automatic State-of-the-Art speech recognition system from OpenAI that has been trained on 680,000 hours of multilingual and multitask supervised data collected from the web.
 This large and diverse dataset leads to improved robustness to accents, background noise and technical language.